PrincetonUniversity/athena/CONTRIBUTING.md

 For the majority of development, users should use personal forks instead of branches on [PrincetonUniversity/athena](https://github.com/PrincetonUniversity/athena) (especially for larger development projects).
 The shared Athena++ repository should only contain a restricted set of main feature branches and temporary hotfix branches at any given time. <!-- consider reaching out to Athena++ developers before starting any significant PR/feature development to see if anyone is working on it or if we would consider merging it into Athena++-->

-To update your private fork with changes from [PrincetonUniversity/athena](https://github.com/PrincetonUniversity/athena), from the `master` branch on a cloned copy of the forked repo:
+To update your fork with changes from [PrincetonUniversity/athena](https://github.com/PrincetonUniversity/athena), from the `master` branch on a cloned copy of the forked repo:
 1. Add a remote named `upstream` for the original Athena++ repository:
 ```
 git remote add upstream https://github.com/PrincetonUniversity/athena